 1. Increase personal incomes of DTES residents

-This is the primary metric of concern to our community partners – Are we putting more money in the pockets of DTES residents?
+This was the primary metric of concern to our community partners – Were we putting more money in the pockets of DTES residents?

 2. Create new income generating opportunities for DTES residents

 Emerging literature suggests that low-barrier employment can provide an important anchor for vulnerable communities and individuals.
-Vancouver’s Local Area Plan (LAP) for the DTES sets the ambitious target of creating 1500 new local jobs by 2025.
-We propose to make a contribution towards this target by activating high potential economic alternatives to create ~45 low-barrier income generating opportunities in Phase 1 through 4 unique projects with cross-cutting themes.
+Vancouver’s Local Area Plan (LAP) for the DTES sets the ambitious target of creating 1,500 new local jobs by 2025.
+We proposed to contribute to this target by activating high potential economic alternatives to create ~45 low-barrier income generating opportunities in unique projects with cross-cutting themes.

 3. Enhance the capacity of local people, organizations and networks

 Our society does not adequately see or value the importance of networkers, connectors, linkers and facilitators.
-The Lab will create and hold a formal space for co-learning and collaboration to take place, and document the impact of this function as it relates to change-making.
+The Lab created and held a formal space for co-learning and collaboration to take place, and documented the impact of this function as it related to change-making.

 4. Develop graduate student talent for social innovation in Canada

-A suite of learning objectives will develop the capacities and talents of graduate students as Team Members in the Lab, supporting a next generation of leadership in the field of social innovation and social entrepreneurship.
+A suite of learning objectives developed the capacities and talents of graduate students as Team Members in the Lab, supporting a next generation of leadership in the field of social innovation and social entrepreneurship.

 5. Prototype new models of community + university partnership

-As a deep collaboration between Ecotrust Canada Capital, RADIUS SFU, Mitacs Accelerate Canada, and a growing number of community partners, we will explore the university’s role in supporting and enriching community-led economic innovation.
+As a deep collaboration between Ecotrust Canada Capital, RADIUS SFU, Mitacs Accelerate Canada, and a number of community partners, we explored the university’s role in supporting and enriching community-led economic innovation.

-We create and hold high trust environments where people’s ideas are valued and validated
+We created and held high trust environments where people’s ideas were valued and validated.

-We recognize that as a community, we are stronger when we work together, and that we rarely have all the answers.
-We constantly ask our partners, How can we add value?
+We recognized that as a community, we are stronger when we work together, and that we rarely have all the answers.
+We constantly asked our partners, How can we add value?
 What can we do together?
 Is this meeting your needs?

-By focusing on the ‘bright spots’ we explore where there is potential for breakthrough.
+By focusing on the ‘bright spots’ we explored where there was potential for breakthrough.
 Complex systems offer multiple points of entry, and often surprise us.
-It is necessary to keep our awareness and actions focused on ‘the possible’.
+It was therefore necessary to keep our awareness and actions focused on ‘the possible’.

-Through human centred design, we keep a consistent focus on those with lived experience at the core of what we do.
+Through human-centred design, we kept a consistent focus on those with lived experience at the core of our work.

 Ecotrust Canada + RADIUS SFU Partnership

-Based on principles of mutual interest, mutual respect, and trust, the initiatives marries Ecotrust Canada’s 20 years of community development practice, and the venture and talent incubation characteristic of RADIUS SFU in service of improving the lives and livelihoods of inner city communities over time.
+Based on principles of mutual interest, mutual respect, and trust, the LEDlab married Ecotrust Canada’s 20 years of community development practice and RADIUS SFU’s venture and talent incubation skill in service of improving the lives and livelihoods of inner city communities.

-Under the banner of a 3-year Memorandum of Understanding, both parties are committed to:
+Under the banner of a Memorandum of Understanding, both parties were committed to:

 - Designing, deploying and developing innovative solutions to complex social and economic challenges;